chrisgleitze/full-vim-experience/README.md

 # My full Vim journey - Neovim recommendations, Vim lessons, Vim in the browser and OS

-My full Vim journey - first steps, loving it, Neovim config or distro?, Vim in browser and OS

-My full Vim journey - where to start, Neovim config or distro?, advanced Vim usage, Vim in browser and OS

-Neovim recommendations, Vim lessons, Vim in the browser and OS

-My coding journey with Vim and Neovim - lessons learned, recommendations for beginners, Vim in browser and OS

-## The problem: Navigating a decentralized, innovative ecosystem
+# The problem: Navigating a decentralized, innovative ecosystem

 Vim was released in 1991.
 It's a legendary text editor that makes navigating and editing code easy and fast with very specific keyboard motions.
 Neovim is a fork of Vim which roughly means that some people took Vim and made something new out of it.
 Many coders today love using Neovim due to its many plugins and high customizability.
 You can write your own plugins or fork existing plugins and change them to your gusto.